manasdamle/manasdamle/README.md

-Hi there, I'm Manas Damle👋

 I'm a Computer Science student heading to TU Delft next year, passionate about turning data into insights and building intelligent systems.
 My goal is to become a Data Scientist / AI Engineer.

-🎓 Education

-- Currently studying at the British School of Amsterdam and building my foundations through personal projects and self-study
-- Upcoming — BSc Computer Science at TU Delft

 🛠️ Skills & Languages